ava-labs/avalanche-docs/learn/community.md

 [**Bloq**](https://www.bloq.com): managed infrastructure for building on blockchain networks.
 You get a single interface to an expanding set of enterprise-grade infrastructure services for building on multiple blockchain networks.

 [**DataHub by Figment**](https://figment.io/datahub/avalanche/): with DataHub, Avalanche developers no longer have to worry about managing infrastructure as we offer direct access to Avalanche’s APIs via our highly available full node infrastructure.

+\*\*\*\*[**DSLA Protocol**](https://stacktical.com/): a risk management framework that enables developers and infrastructure operators to reduce their users’ exposure to service delays, interruptions, and financial losses, using self-executing service level agreements, bonus-malus insurance policies, and crowdfunded liquidity pools.

 ### Oracles